The Government has restated its commitment to delivering pensions dashboards in a written statement.

 CDA issues find request

-88. The CDA issues a request for the pension provider or scheme to initiate a search for pensions matching based on criteria provided in the User Token.
+88. The CDA issues a request for the pension provider or scheme to initiate a search for pensions matching based on criteria provided in the user token.

 89. A pension provider or scheme will use the information provided in the user token to determine if there any matches within the internal records of pension asset owners.